 Composite Flooring Example

-An RV manufacturer is seeing a considerable rise in consumer demand and recognizes the volatility of the supply chain.
-Therefore, they have a desire to validate a new secondary supplier for a structural composite panel used in flooring.
-The company needs to ensure the new material meets a flexural strength standard of 50 MPa before approving it for production.
+An RV manufacturer faces rising demand and supply chain volatility.
+They want to validate a new secondary supplier for a composite flooring panel that must meet a flexural strength standard of 50 MPa before production approval.

 Both Lot A and Lot B averages are above the threshold.
 A simple approach that looked only at averages would conclude success, but in reality, many individual panels would fail in use.